withmonumental/docs/src/legal/privacy_policy.md

 # How to contact us?

-These rights can be exercised by sending Us an e-mail to XXXXXXXXXXXXXXXXXX , attaching a copy of your ID or equivalent details (only where requested by Us and permitted by law).
-If the request is submitted by a person other than you, without providing evidence that the request is legitimately made on your behalf, the request will be rejected.
+These rights can be exercised by sending Us an e-mail to contact@monumental.app , attaching a copy of your ID or equivalent details (only where requested by Us and permitted by law).
+If the request is ==being== submitted by a person other than you, without providing evidence that the request is legitimately made on your behalf, the request will be rejected.
 Please note that any identification information provided to Us will only be processed in accordance with, and to the extent permitted by applicable laws.